 Modeling regional to global CH4 emissions of boreal and arctic wetlands

-A full list of publications is available on this site, and with citation metrics on Google Scholar, Scopus, and Web of Science.
+A full list of publications is available on this site.
+For detailed citation metrics, please visit Google Scholar, Scopus or Web of Science.

-In addition, I have reviewed for the following journals (among others): Nature Climate Change, Biogeosciences, Global Change Biology, Geophysical Research Letters, Environmental Research Letters, Journal of Geophysical Research, and Agricultural and Forest Meteorology.
-More details can be found on my publons profile.
+I have reviewed for the following journals (among others): Nature Climate Change, Global Change Biology, Geophysical Research Letters, Environmental Research Letters, Nature Communications, Biogeosciences, Atmospheric Chemistry and Physics, The Cryosphere, Journal of Geophysical Research: Biogeosciences, and Agricultural and Forest Meteorology.
+More detailed information is available on my Publons profile.